The Short Version:

 In Greek you can create short, relative clauses with the definite article (“the”) and a participle (in English, a verb ending in “ing”) when they match case, gender, and number.

-For example, the Greek might literally be “the reading”.
+For example, the Greek might literally be “the prayed”.
 But when they match case, number, and gender; it means:

-• “The male/man who reads” – with a masculine singular article/participle
+• “The male/man who prayed” – with a masculine singular article/participle

-• “The female/woman who reads” – with a feminine singular article/particle
+• “The female/woman who prayed” – with a feminine singular article/particle

-• “The one who reads” – with a neuter singular article/participle
+• “The one who prayed” – with a neuter singular article/participle

-Many Bibles translate it “the one who reads” or “they who read” in the singular to be gender inclusive, even when a masculine article/participle is used.
-Translations which are accurate to the original genders would usually translate it “he who reads”
+Many Bibles translate it “the one who prayed” or “they who prayed” in the singular to be gender inclusive, even when a masculine article/participle is used.
+Translations which are accurate to the original genders would usually translate it “he who reads”.

-Further, “the reading” in the plural masculine would usually be translated as the neuter “those who read” in order to be gender inclusive, instead of the more literally accurate “the men who read”.
+Further, “the prayed” in the plural masculine would usually be translated as the neuter “those who prayed” in order to be gender inclusive, instead of the more literally accurate “the men who prayed”.
 However, because we strive for the highest possible literal accuracy we will accurately reflect the original Greek gender (which is typically masculine).
-In this case, it would be translated “the men who read”.
+In this case, it would be translated “the men who prayed” in the aorist, or “the men praying” in the present tense.

 When God is referred to this way, it’s always a masculine article + participle.
 However, translating it “the Man who ____” would be misleading for English readers, possibly making them think that God (the Father) is an human male.
 Therefore, it will typically be rendered “the One who____” to avoid giving that false impression.
 The same if true when Satan has an article + participle phrase, only without the capitalization.